Black Canyon of Gunnison: The Canyon with Just 33 Minutes of Daily Sunlight

 Rock Point

-From the parking lot, I walked 294 yards to the viewpoint, which is not the main recommended viewpoint, but it is actually quite impressive.
-The rocks are slightly bluish, straight up and down, as if they were cut out by someone.
+From the parking lot, it's a 294-yard walk to the viewpoint.
+Although this viewpoint is not one of the main recommended attractions, it is actually quite impressive.
+The rocks emit a faint blue glow, rising vertically as if they were cut by human hands.

 Devils Lookout

-This attraction is about the mountain wall, and you have to walk 607 yards from the parking lot, which is actually quite a long way.
-If you have limited time, you may consider skipping it.
+This attraction features a cliffside view, and you need to walk 607 yards from the parking lot to reach it.
+The journey is actually quite long.
+If you are short on time, you might consider skipping it.

 Black Canyon of Gunnison, Black Canyon National Park 10